Casino game: House advantage

 Casino games typically provide a predictable long-term advantage to the casino, or "house", while offering the players the possibility of a short-term gain that in some cases can be large.
 Some casino games have a skill element, where the players' decisions have an impact on the results.
 Players possessing sufficient skills to eliminate the inherent long-term disadvantage (the house edge or vigorish) in a casino game are referred to as advantage players.

 The players' disadvantage is a result of the casino not paying winning wagers according to the game's "true odds", which are the payouts that would be expected considering the odds of a wager either winning or losing.
-For example, if a game is played by wagering on the number that would result from the roll of one die, true odds would be 6 times the amount wagered since there is a 1 in 6 chance of any single number appearing, assuming that the player gets the original amount wagered back.
+For example, if a game is played by wagering on the number that would result from the roll of one die, the true odds would be 6 times the amount wagered since there is a 1 in 6 chance of any single number appearing, assuming that the player gets the original amount wagered back.
 However, the casino may only pay 4 times the amount wagered for a winning wager.

-The house edge or vigorish is defined as the casino profit expressed as the percentage of the player's original bet.
-(In games such as blackjack or Spanish 21, the final bet may be several times the original bet, if the player double and splits.)
+The house edge, or vigorish, is defined as the casino profit expressed as a percentage of the player's original bet.
+(In games such as blackjack or Spanish 21, the final bet may be several times the original bet, if the player doubles and splits.)

 In American roulette, there are two "zeroes" (0, 00) and 36 non-zero numbers (18 red and 18 black).
 This leads to a higher house edge compared to European roulette.
 The chances of a player, who bets 1 unit on red, winning are 18/38 and his chances of losing 1 unit are 20/38.
 The player's expected value is EV = (18/38 × 1) + (20/38 × (−1)) = 18/38 − 20/38 = −2/38 = −5.26%.
 Therefore, the house edge is 5.26%.
 After 10 spins, betting 1 unit per spin, the average house profit will be 10 × 1 × 5.26% = 0.53 units.
 European roulette wheels have only one "zero" and therefore the house advantage (ignoring the en prison rule) is equal to 1/37 = 2.7%.